What is a Nurse?

 Nursing practice, rooted in compassion, draws upon extensive knowledge and experience to provide physical and psychological care of the highest quality.
 Nurses take centre stage in ensuring efficient and effective delivery of accessible, integrated and consumer-driven healthcare, creatively designing health related services, and ensure quality through advocacy, policy-making, service management, education and research.

-The four-year nursing courses (Children’s and General is 4.5 years) are offered in partnership with six health service providers.
+The four-year nursing courses (the Children’s and General Integrated stream lasts for 4.5 years) are offered in partnership with six health service providers.
 Trinity’s linked health service providers for this course are:

 - St. James’s Hospital